phuongflexible/ecommercial-sale-app/README.md

 - At cart page, they can check products they have added and remove products from the cart.
 - User can order and go to payment page.
 All products which was in cart are taken into the order.
 Finish payment will make the cart empty.
 4. Order management
+- Admin can see orders from the past.
+- User can see orders which they ordered.
+- Allow to follow the state of the order.
+After ordering, the state turns into "delivering" state.
+When the customer confirm receiving order, the order is finished.
 ## Setup
 ## Project Status